 • Which technologies can help implement data minimisation and transparency?

-• What is the role of pseudonynisation in GDPR?
+• What is the role of pseudonymisation as a privacy by design technique?

-• What is the role of cryptographic mechanisms in data protection by design?
+• What is the role of the default settings?